Time to kick off the holiday countdown! Let’s get ready for Christmas with this week-by-week plan.

 Every week leading up to Christmas, I’ll let you know what I’m doing to stay on track.
 I’ll also share any holiday DIY projects, tips or finds.
 Make sure you come back to see what I’m up to!
 Also, I’d love to know what you’re doing to prepare, so leave a comment or send me a message.
 Two heads (or 3 or 4…) are better than one!

 Plant amaryllis and paper white bulbs

 Most bulbs take at least 8 weeks to bloom.
 If you plant them now, they’ll be ready for Christmas.
 I like to watch mine transform as the weeks go by to remind me that something special is coming.
-I have a fairly neutral space and the pop of red from the potted amaryllis adds color and interest.
+I have a fairly neutral space and the pop of red from the potted amaryllis adds colour and interest.

 Put up your outdoor lights

 I’m not suggesting that you turn them on yet, but who wants to wait until there’s a foot of snow on the ground and it’s minus twenty to put them up?
 I also find that if you need new strings of lights, the selection is always the best right now.
 Apparently last year there was a shortage because many were recalled.
 Look for something unique to add to the mix.

 I’m not saying that slapping a random family photo from your summer camping trip on the front of your card is a big No-No. However, wouldn’t you rather send out something that truly represents your family and you’re proud of?

 If you’re that kind of kickback family and it’s meant to be relaxed or somewhat humorous in nature, that’s different- go for it!
 If that isn’t the look you’re going for, get professional photos done or ask a friend to take some for you.